How to Become a Medical Scribe

 2. Is Being A Medical Scribe Worth It?

-Becoming a medical scribe does not take very long and provides valuable experience in a medical setting.
-For premed students, becoming a medical scribe is absolutely worth the effort.
+It does not take very long to get certified as a scribe, and provides valuable experience in a medical setting.
+For premed students, scribing is absolutely worth the effort.
 That is, as long as you enjoy typing and clerical work.

 3. What Makes You Qualified to be a Medical Scribe?

-There are few regulations across the US in terms of Medical scribe qualifications.
-In most states, you can become a medical scribe with just a high school diploma.
+There are few regulations across the US in terms of qualifications.
+In most states, you can become a scribe with just a high school diploma.
 However, there are many different training programs and certifications you can acquire to show employers you are well-prepared for the job.

 4. How Long Does it Take to Become a Medical Scribe?

-The level of training to become a medical scribe varies between programs and jobs.
-If you choose to take a medical scribe training program, it may take up to nine months to complete your courses and obtain certification.
-However, certification is not always required, so you may apply to medical scribe jobs with just a high school diploma and train on the job.
+The level of training to become a scribe varies between programs and jobs.
+If you choose to take a training program, it may take up to nine months to complete your courses and obtain certification.
+However, certification is not always required, so you may apply to jobs with just a high school diploma and train on the job.

 Final Thoughts